randomstuff/soxidizer/README.md

 **Can I do the same thing with Chrome (or another browser)?**

-As far as I understand, Firefox (and its derivative) is the only browser which can talk to a SOCKS proxy over UDS.
-It would be possible to have Soxidizer listen on TCP localhost.
-This could be useful but other local users would still be able to connect to the SOCKS proxy.
+Firefox and its derivative are the only browsers which can talk to a SOCKS proxy over UDS.

+We can have Soxidizer listen on TCP localhost instead.
+In this case, we currently cannot prevent other local users from accessing the services.

 ## References